EternityForest/AnyoneCanDoIt/MathELI5.md

 oon it to do something sane in programming languages if you don't specificaly check the spec.

-I have never seen this in real life, or thought of it before just now.
+I have never seen this in real life, or thought of it before just now, and it doesn't seem to really make any sense.

+### Non integer powers

+You can raise something to the power of 1.5, just like you can raise it to 2 or 3 or any other integer!
+But keep in mind, the result will not be halfway between x\*\*1 and x\*\*2.
+If it were, it would not make the same nice continous curve the exponential functions make.

+In reality, raising to any number is just as valid as raising to an integer, the only difference as far as I know,is that integers can be explained as "X times itself Y times", but there is probably some deeper mathematical phenomena underlying it all which explains the values in between more completely.

+The oversimplified explanation however, is that the values in between follow the same curve you would expect them to, from looking at the integer powers, rather than following a "curve" made of straight lines between integer points.

 ## Sine waves